henrikekannen/j-H.md/CourseworkJ-H.md

 </span>
 ---
 > When Zappos introduced Holacracy 18% of the employees left the company.
-What would you do if Holacracy would be introduced in your comapany?
+What would you do if Holacracy would be introduced in your company?
 Stay or leave?

 ---